The Best Way To Break In a Baseball or Softball Glove

 While you could simply play catch immediately upon buying your new glove, this guide helps you speed up the time it’ll take to fully make it your glove.
 Keep in mind that your glove will adjust a little back to its original form regardless if you play catch or not.
 It’s so important to play catch as often as possible.

 This process yields different results depending upon the materials of your glove.
-Synthetic gloves may break in the quickest whereas premium leather gloves may take a few days to a couple weeks.
+Synthetic gloves may break in the quickest whereas premium leather gloves may take a few days to a couple of weeks.

-If your glove doesn’t break in using this technique — or you’re looking for faster alternatives, consider some of these alternative methods.
+If your glove doesn’t break in using this technique (or you’re looking for faster alternatives), consider some of these alternative methods.

 Safe Alternatives To Break In a Baseball or Softball Glove Fast

-There are an endless number of ways you could conceivably break in a softball glove; however, many of them either harm the integrity of the glove itself or void manufacturer’s warranties.
+There are an endless number of ways you could conceivably break in a softball glove; however, many of them either harm the integrity of the glove itself or void the manufacturer’s warranties.
 That’s why we’re only mentioning the safe alternatives that don’t damage the glove and that are generally warranty-safe.

 Wrap Your Glove With a Ball in the Pocket

 Glove wrapping is likely the easiest way to break in a ball glove.
 Both the set-up and execution of this does not require any extra tools other than what you likely already have around the house: rubber bands, your glove, and a softball or baseball.
-But there’s a very important step you must do to ensure that your glove does not get damaged in any way.
-Do not attempt the wrapping method without first placing a ball in the pocket of your glove!
-You’ll end up just over-stretching out the material of your glove, resulting in it retaining its now flattened form.
-With this in mind, here is a general walkthrough of this process:

-- Place a ball in the pocket of the glove.
+• Place a ball in the pocket of the glove.

-- Close the glove with the ball inside.
+• Close the glove with the ball inside.
 Ensure the thumb and pinky touch.

-- Wrap/fasten the rubber bands around each section of the ball glove.
+• Wrap/fasten the rubber bands around each section of the ball glove.

-- Stash the wrapped glove somewhere for at least two days.
+• Stash the wrapped glove somewhere for at least two days.

-- When you’re ready to check the progress, unwrap the glove.
+• When you’re ready to check the progress, unwrap the glove.

 If the glove still feels a bit stiff, you can repeat this as many times as needed to fully break in your softball glove.